abid365/abid365/README.md

 ### 👋 Hi, I’m Jawad Bin Azam.
 I am from Bangladesh.
-Currently, I'm learning front-end/web development.
+Currently, exploring AL/ML.
 I'm also getting familiar with dev tools.
 I have a pure intention to master machine learning.
-Platformer games are one of the best things I enjoy playing and building.
-I know a little about game development in G-develop.
+Platformer games are one of the best things I enjoy playing.
 How to contact with me?
 Well here's how- twitter.com/abidibnazam and facebook.com/itsjawadagain